NO PROMO CODE REQUIRED

 In a few short years FanDuel has evolved from a small, daily fantasy sports provider to the biggest U.S. name in one of the world’s largest gaming companies.
 The site is now one of, if not the most active names in legal sports betting throughout the country – with no signs of a slow down.
-Tennessee: you’re up next.
+Now it’s Tennessee’s turn.

-Unlike a dozen or so other states with brick-and-mortar FanDuel sportsbooks, Tennessee bettors will only be able to place online wagers when betting begins in fall 2020.
-Still, FanDuel’s industry-leading tech platform will give bettors ample options – all available from the comforts of home.
+FanDuel is now live, accepting bets in the state of Tennessee.
+Unlike the dozen or so other states with brick-and-mortar FanDuel sportsbooks, Tennessee bettors can only place online wagers.
+Still, FanDuel’s industry-leading tech platform gives bettors ample options – all available from the comforts of home.

-FanDuel’s $1,000 risk-free bet welcomes newcomers in most states, and Tennessee will likely be no different.
-One of the best first-time offers of any sportsbook, FanDuel refunds new bettors up to $1,000 in site credit if they lose their first bet.
+FanDuel’s $1,000 risk-free wager welcomes newcomers to the Tennessee betting market.
+One of the best first-time offers of any sportsbook, FanDuel TN refunds new bettors up to $1,000 in site credit if they lose their first bet.
 Bettors won’t be able to withdraw the refunded credit from this promotion right away, but it can quickly help bettors build their initial FanDuel bankroll.

 It’s a very simple promotion… if your first wager loses, FanDuel comps it back to you as a site credit, up to the $1K max.